Mexican Hat, Utah, might be small, but the surrounding areas play host to some of the state’s most incredible sights.

 While some guided river trips finish up in Mexican Hat, longer ones continue onward past the town.
 If you’re looking to go it on your own, Mexican Hat might actually be a good place to put in, because just beyond the town lie the winding canyon walls of Goosenecks State Park.
 Traversing seven miles of twisting turns in just two miles of overland terrain, this stretch of the river would probably elicit “Are we there yet?”s if it wasn’t so gosh-dang incredible.
 Speaking of incredible, the San Juan is also home to the ultra-rare phenomenon of sand waves — large waves caused by shifting sands that bring some sporadic excitement to this mostly mellow river.

-Giant trumpet player or not, whoever left their sombrero overturned so long ago probably wished they still had their eyes shaded as they explored the incredible scenery of the surrounding area.
+Giant trumpet player or not, whoever left their sombrero overturned so long ago probably wished they still had some shade as they explored the incredible scenery of the surrounding area.
 There are lots of sites to see in Utah’s Canyon Country, all of which have a few common characteristics — wide open spaces, incredible rock formations and the wonderful sense of smallness that comes with big, beautiful terrain.
 Southeastern Utah was tailor-made for folks who like getting as “out there” as possible, and since you didn’t stop reading when you found out that Mexican Hat only has 21 people in it, you’ll probably fit right in.

 Whether you choose to make your way to Monument Valley or the similarly scenic Valley of the Gods, you’ll encounter isolated buttes, towering spires and untracked expanses of desert as far as the eye can see.
 If you feel like you’ve wandered into the set of a western, it’s not just you — many iconic movies were actually filmed in the area.
-As you travel along on your trusty steed, you’ll also find the aforementioned Goosenecks State Park (which looks just as nice from above) and the sandstone cliffs of Cedar Mesa, host to some of the best backcountry rock art and ancient ruins in the state.
+As you travel along on your trusty steed, you’ll also find the aforementioned Goosenecks State Park (which looks just as nice from above) and the sandstone cliffs of Cedar Mesa, host to some of the best backcountry rock art and ancient cultural sites in the state.
 The Ancestral Puebloans’ cliff dwellings have been kept well intact, so be sure to help keep them that way.
 After all, if the people who came before you had disrespected the wonders of the area, Mexican Hat wouldn't have a name.